 Following are some regulations regarding visiting at Kearny Mesa Juvenile Detention Facility (KMJDF) and East Mesa Juvenile Detention Facility (EMJDF):

-- Only parents and legal guardians are permitted to visit.
+- Parents, legal guardians, and others who are pre-approved by their assigned Probation Officer are permitted to visit.
 You must bring a valid photo I.D.

 - Special visits must be pre-approved through the minor’s Probation Officer, the KMJDF or EMJDF Watch Commander, or the Court for the visit.